AlainGourves/convex-hull/README.md

 - The resulting points are ordered starting from the lowest left, then following the envelope clockwise.
 - The path is not closed (the last point is not the same as the first).

-## The future
+## Ideas

-- Optimize the code by __interior elimination__ : find the farthest points in the NW, NE, SE & SW directions and eliminate the points inside the quadrilateral they defined (as these points cannot be on the hull).
+- Optimize the code by _interior elimination_ (or _quadrilateral culling_) : find the farthest points in the NW, NE, SE & SW directions and eliminate the points inside the quadrilateral they defined (as these points cannot be on the hull).
 - Implement other algorithms, like [Quickhull](https://en.wikipedia.org/wiki/Quickhull).